zio/zio-zmx/docs/overview/metrics.md

 In the example above `doSomething` and `doSomething2` both instrument a plain ZIO effect and count the number of executions of that effect.
 Note, that at this point we have not specified how the count should be processed.

+---
+**NOTE**

+We have put the instrumented code in a `trait` for demonstration purposes only to show that the same code can be used to report to either backend.

+---

 ## The ZMX StatsD reporter